albert-nagy/Repertorio/README.md

 ## Description

 Repertorio is a web app where musicians can sign up and show their repertoire list along with their biography and contact info.
-This app is created for Udacity's Full Stack Web Developer nanodegree.
+This app was created for Udacity's Full Stack Web Developer nanodegree's Items Catalog project.
+It is a complex catalog system, where the users' data (works in their repertoire) is sorted into user-defined categories (genre and instruments) and the users themselves are categorized according to the instruments they list in their repertoire.

+## Skills used to complete this project

+- Python
+- Flask
+- Jinja2
+- PostgreSQL
+- AJAX
+- JavaScript
+- HTML
+- CSS
+- OAuth
+- Google & Facebook Sign In

 ## Installation